 Coordinators travel frequently for non-profit efforts.
 This is why the ability to take calls from everywhere is so important.
 If you’re in this position, you can program your virtual toll free numbers to forward to your cell phone.
 This means you have the freedom to travel to investors or events without worrying that you might miss a call.

 In fact, you can manage communications on all related devices.
 So if you prefer to receive communications by email, you can forward SMS text messages and voicemails to reach your inbox.
 Additionally, use virtual numbers to connect with multiple individuals or offices at the same time.
-With a conference call feature, you can communicate with key partners simultaneously, whether you’re on a mobile phone or landline.
+With a conference call feature, you can communicate with key partners simultaneously, whether you’re on a mobile phone or a landline.
 This is a feature that all directors can use, especially when time is of the essence.

 Non-profit organizations are always looking for ways to optimize donations so they can help more people.
 With virtual numbers, you can make long-distance fees a thing of the past.
 So if you have partners all over the globe, non-profit partners can avoid fees resulting from contacting you.